CWD Surveillance Zone

 • Any cervid currently being rehabilitated must be released (per 301 KAR 2:075 release requirements) within the county in which rehabilitation took place.

-MANDATORY CHECK STATIONS
+CWD SURVEILLANCE ZONE WITH MANDATORY CHECK STATIONS

-Mandatory check-in requirements apply to all hunters, including license-exempt hunters, such as youths under 12 or landowners hunting on their own property, and those who take deer during these dates by other methods, such as muzzleloader or archery equipment.
+Mandatory check requirements apply to all hunters, including license-exempt hunters, such as youths under 12 or landowners hunting on their own property, and those who take deer during these dates by other methods, such as muzzleloader or archery equipment.
 Deer given to others by a hunter during mandatory check dates must also be taken to a staffed CWD check station or a CWD Sample Drop-off site.
 All deer must be telechecked before coming to a check station.

 Choose Your Preferred Mandatory Check Station